Moduli of curves as moduli of A-infinity structures: From moduli of curves to moduli of -structures

-we deduce that the subscheme $\AA'_n\sub\AA_n$ is a nice section for the action of $CH^1(E)_{2-n}$ on $\AA_n$.
 Now we would like to apply Lemma \ref{group-sections-lem} to the group $G=\fG[2,n-1]$ acting on $X=\AA_n$, to the exact sequence \eqref{gauge-groups-sequence-eq} and to the projection $X\to X'=\AA_{n-1}$.
 Note that the assumptions of this Lemma are satisfied by Lemma \ref{important-homotopy-lem} (which we apply with $d=n-1$).
 Thus, we conclude that

 is a nice section for the action of $\fG[2,n-1]$ on $\AA_n$. \ed

 \begin{cor} Assume that $HH^1(E)_{<0}=0$.
 Then the functor $\MM_\infty$ associating with a $k$-algebra $R$ the set of gauge equivalence classes of minimal $A_\infty$-structures on $E\ot R$ is represented by the affine scheme $S_\infty$, the inverse limit of the affine schemes $S_n$ representing $\MM_n$. \end{cor}